extrawest/extrawest_ocpi/README.md

         ...
 ```

-2) Implement `get_valid_token_c` method of Authenticator class which would return
+2) Implement `get_valid_token_c` and `get_valid_token_a` method of
+Authenticator class which would return list of valid tokens.
+Given
-list of valid tokens which will be compared with given token in the header
+authorization token will be compared with this list.
-while requests.

-[Reminder: Versions 2.2 and higher sends encoded authorization tokens, so decoded ones will be compared.]
+[Reminder]: OCPI versions 2.2 and higher sends encoded authorization tokens,
+so it will be decoded before compared.

 auth.py
 ```python